dealroom/socials-helpers/README.md

 ## Usage

-The `Factory` class provides a simple wrapper for the validation functionality, for example to get normalized URL:
+The `Factory` class provides a simple wrapper for the validation functionality, for example, to get normalized URL:

 ```php
 use Dealroom\SocialsHelpers\Factory;